littlebearcub/yorku-pcarmini/README.md

 ## About me
 Name: Priscilla Carmini

-Q: What kind of researcher do you you tell people you are at dinner parties?
+Q: What kind of researcher do you you tell people you are at dinner parties? <br>
 A: Scholarly Communications

-Q: In the past month, what are the three main activities you have been doing at work?
+Q: In the past month, what are the three main activities you have been doing at work? <br>
 A: Instruction, consultation, digital preservation

-Q: What are the three most important tools/strategies you use for organizing your work?
+Q: What are the three most important tools/strategies you use for organizing your work? <br>
 A: OneDrive, Google Drive, OpenRefine